-It also provides links to official sources of information which should help you with the A to Z of what to do to prepare to travel, how to go about it, what to do on a journey and how to successfully leave and return to the UK with your dog.
+Specific guidance for travelling by air, boat, car, coach or rail with your assistance dog, including links to official sources of information, will help you with the A to Z of what to do to prepare for travel, how to go about it, what to do on a journey and how to successfully leave and return to the UK with your dog.

-The resources on this website have been created by Guide Dogs with the help, cooperation and support of members of the International Travel Working Group for Recognised Assistance Dogs.
-This group consists of representatives from UK Government departments, Government Agencies, Representative international travel bodies, transport and travel operators and Assistance Dogs UK.
+The resources on these pages have been created by Guide Dogs with the help, cooperation and support of members of the International Travel Working Group for Recognised Assistance Dogs.
+This group consists of representatives from UK government departments, government agencies, representative international travel bodies, transport and travel operators and Assistance Dogs UK.